NicolasYanB/connect-cam/README.md

 # Connect Cam
-A simple video call app to connect two persons
+A simple video call app to connect two people

 # Tech used
 Implements the WebRTC protocol to send audio and video in real time and uses WebSocket to signal the ICE candidates between peers